ciwg/workshop-2024-10-01-double-auctions/README.md

   | BID | 200 | XYZ | 4.50 |
   | BID | 150 | XYZ | 4.00 |

-  - Example: In the table above, the bid-ask spread for asset XYZ is $1.50 (6.50 - 5.00).

 ---

-# What is a Matching Engine?
+# Matching Engine

-- **Matching Engine**:
-  - A system component that matches buy and sell orders from the order book.
+In an electronic trading system, the **matching engine** is a component that matches buy and sell orders from the order book.

-  - **Algorithm**: Matches highest bid with the lowest ask to execute a trade.
-  - **Functions**:
-    - Ensures trades are executed fairly and efficiently.
-    - Updates the order book in real-time.
+Example of a matching engine in action:

+- A buyer submits a bid for 100 units of XYZ at $5 each.
+- A seller submits an ask for 50 units of XYZ at $6.50 each.
+- The matching engine does nothing -- the bid-ask spread is $1.50.
+- Another seller submits an ask for 100 units of XYZ at $5 each.
+- The matching engine pairs the buyer and new seller, executing a trade for 50 units of XYZ at $5 each.

+Let's take that one step at a time on the next slides.

 ---